aymenfurter/custom-copilot-demo/README.md

 ### 5. Chat Integration

-The `ChatIntegration` feature enables communication and error handling through the chat interface.
+The ChatIntegration feature enhances your coding experience by allowing you to ask questions about your code and utilize the chat interface to diagnose and fix syntax errors.
 It is implemented in the `ChatBox` component ([src/components/Chat/ChatBox.js](src/components/Chat/ChatBox.js)).

 ``` javascript
 const handleMessageSent = async (message) => {